teaching-on-testbeds/fabric-tutorial/README.md

-# fabric-tutorial
+# FABRIC for education: best practices and resources for teaching with FABRIC

-Materials for education tutorial at FABRIC KNIT Community Workshop
+Welcome!
+If you are looking for the materials frome the education tutorial at the FABRIC KNIT Community Workshop, you're in the right place.